Summer 2025 Timetable

 Method of Evaluation: In-class quizzes; reading reflections; short essay; final exam

-ENG140Y1 - Literature for our Time
+ENG140Y1 - Literature for Our Time

 Section Number: LEC5101